-The existing development is legal nonconforming in terms of front setback, building height, landscaping, and parking, and therefore is subject to the nonconforming provisions of the Costa Mesa Municipal Code (CMMC) Section 13-204.
+The existing development is legal nonconforming in terms of the front building setback, and landscaping, and therefore is subject to the nonconforming provisions of the Costa Mesa Municipal Code (CMMC) Section 13-204.
 Pursuant to this code section, a conforming use may be located on a nonconforming property so long as any new site modifications do not result in greater site nonconformities, and such improvements bring the site into greater conformance with Code requirements.

-No additional square footage is proposed.
-Improvements would be made to bring the subject suites into compliance with current building and safety codes; however, and as specifically allowed by the CMMC, the existing site nonconformities can remain pursuant to the City's legal nonconforming provisions.
+Improvements would be made to bring this structure into compliance with current building and safety codes; however, and as specifically allowed by the CMMC, the existing site nonconformities can remain pursuant to the City's legal nonconforming provisions.
+The applicant proposes to modify the landscaping to bring it into closer conformance with the minimum landscaping requirements.
+The property complies with all other applicable commercial zone development standards including the side and rear setback, parking, building height, and lot width.